lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 A verbose and heavily commented makeMove.
 \end{center}

 The test passes!
 I left some comments to make it clear what's going on.
 If you haven't seen this type of code before, it can be a little difficult to understand - it was for me.
-Once I got used to using tools like `map` and `reduce` instead of a for loop and mutation, I started to find this style of code more concise, and also less prone to bugs.
+Once I got used to using tools like `map` and `reduce` instead of a for loop and mutation, I started to find this style of code more concise, and more importantly, less prone to bugs.

 We can make this a lot more concise!
 This is optional; there is some merit to verbose, explicit code too.
-Let's see the concise version, and you can make a decision which one you think is more readable.
+Let's see the concise version.
+You can make a decision which one you think is more readable.

 ```js
 export function makeMove(board, { col, row, counter }) {